-Legislation and guidance
+2. Legislation and guidance

-This policy is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:
+This policy and information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:

-- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN co-ordinators (SENCOs) and the SEN information report
+Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities

+The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN co-ordinators (SENCOs) and the SEN information report

-Definitions
+3. Definitions